FrontierMods/Core/README.md

 - **[Armory](https://github.com/FrontierMods/Armory)**:

   - revamps existing military and military-adjacent equipment
-  - expands on gear modularity
+  - expands on gear modularity by adding attachment points and equipment that uses them
-  - adds a variety of real-life combat equipment
+  - adds a variety of real-life combat gear
   - ~~overhauls the PALS/MOLLE system~~
   - ~~adds decoration options for military and civilian clothing~~